 Controversial Conceptual Art

 One of the projects that completely shocked the world with its unacceptable cruelty was the 2007 showcase Exposition No 1 by Guillermo Vargas when he tied a dog to a wall in the Codice Gallery in Nicaragua.
-The words spelled out with dog food behind the tied dog stated “You Are What You Read”.
+The words spelled out with dog food behind the tied dog stated: “You Are What You Read”.
 Dog was left without the food during the show and even died as a result of starvation.
-The artist has this radical strategy of provoking intervention at public but no one who attended the show intervened by giving the food or untied the dog.
-Many moral questions arose after this piece and one could rightly ask – Is the art concept worth of the life of innocent creature?
-It is completely different story when artist use his or her own body or the bodies of the people gave the written consent.
+The artist has this radical strategy of provoking intervention at the public but no one who attended the show intervened by giving the food or untied the dog.
+Many moral questions arose after this piece and one could rightly ask – Is the art concept worth the life of innocent creatures?
+It is a completely different story when artist uses his or her own body or the bodies of the people gave written consent.

 Two Sides of Controversial Art